You are here

-The University of Minnesota also requires students maintain their US health insurance whenever enrolled, including while participating in education abroad opportunities.
+The University of Minnesota also requires students to maintain their US health insurance whenever enrolled, including while participating in education abroad opportunities.

 The travel, health, and security insurance coverage through CISI is specifically exempt from the requirements of the Affordable Care Act (ACA) and was not intended to and does not satisfy a person’s obligation to secure minimum essential coverage beginning in 2014 under the ACA.
 The University encourages travelers to consult with their legal counsel or tax advisor for information on their obligations under the ACA.

 During program participation, should a student require medical attention that requires long-term care, seamless use of U.S. health insurance will be in place to cover subsequent stateside medical expenses.
 Students may find it difficult to purchase a health plan if they return with what the insurance companies consider a pre-existing condition.
 If students have special insurance needs, or if they plan any personal travel before, during or after the program, they are responsible for the coverage.
 Students are responsible for ensuring that they have adequate insurance coverage for their particular circumstances.

 Student Health Benefit Plan

 Students participating in a University of Minnesota (Duluth or another campus) program enrolled in the Student Health Benefit Plan for the previous term will automatically be enrolled in the Student Health Benefit Plan for their study abroad experience unless they submit and are approved for a waiver.
 Contact the Office of Student Health Benefits for more information.